Unifying incidence and prevalence under a time-varying general branching process: Model and theoretical results

 \subsection{Consistency with a common renewal equation model for incidence}

-The key difference between our newly derived integral equations and the common renewal equation used \cite{Cori2013,Fraser2007,Nouvellet2018} is the inclusion of the parameter $\tau$ that initially arises due the timing of the index case.
+The key difference between our newly derived integral equations and the common renewal equation used \cite{Cori2013,Fraser2007,Nouvellet2018} is the inclusion of the parameter $\tau$ that initially arises due to the timing of the index case.
 The inclusion of $\tau$ means that we need to work with $\mathrm{I}(t,\tau)$, not simply $\mathrm{I}(t)$, and also gives rise to terms outside of the integral depending on whether one is interested in incidence, cumulative incidence or prevalence.

 As in Section \ref{sec:backcalculation}, we assume that $G^\tau(\cdot)$ does not depend on $\tau$, i.e., we work with $G(\cdot)$, and we moreover assume that $G(\cdot)$ has a PDF $g(\cdot)$.
-In this context, when extended to accommodate general initial infection time $\tau$, the common renewal equation for incidence would be tantamount to the integral equation
+In this context, when extended to accommodate the general initial infection time $\tau$, the common renewal equation for incidence is tantamount to the integral equation